Advanced Practice Providers

 Advanced practice providers play an important role in the United States’ healthcare system.
 Access to advanced practice providers means more access to healthcare; and, according to Texas Children’s Hospital, “[r]esearch has shown that patients are just as satisfied receiving care from Advanced Practice Providers as they are from a physician.”

 Like physicians and other healthcare providers, advanced practice providers face legal challenges in virtually all aspects of their practice.
 From professional licensing and registration with the Drug Enforcement Administration (DEA) to professional liability and allegations of federal healthcare fraud, advanced practice providers must constantly remain cognizant of the legal implications of their work.
 At Oberheiden, P.C., we provide comprehensive legal counseling, advice, and representation for advance practice providers in all aspects of licensing, compliance, enforcement, and litigation.

 Our practice encompasses the representation of advanced practice providers across the country.
 Our lawyers, many of whom previously served as federal healthcare fraud prosecutors with the U.S. Department of Justice (DOJ), are thoroughly knowledgeable about all aspects of advanced practice and federal healthcare program compliance.
-Our team also includes compliance consultants and auditors, federal workers’ compensation experts, and other non-lawyer professionals who bring decades of combined experience to assisting advanced practice providers including:
+Our team also includes compliance consultants and auditors, federal workers’ compensation experts, and other non-lawyer professionals who are highly experienced in assisting advanced practice providers including:

 - Advanced practice registered nurses (APRNs)

 - Certified nurse midwives (CNMs)

 - Nurse practitioners (NPs)